Leicester drawn with Napoli in Europa League group stage

 Leicester have been drawn in a group with Napoli in the Europa League.

-Brendan Rodgers' side will have been placed in Group C alongside the Serie A outfit and Russian club Spartak Moscow.
+Brendan Rodgers' side secured their place in the competition by finishing fifth in the Premier League last season, while they also went on to win the FA CUp.

-Meanwhile, Rangers are in Group A with Lyon, Sparta Prague and Brondby and Celtic will have to face Bayer Leverkusen and Real Betis in Group G.
+The Foxes have been placed in Group C alongside the Serie A outfit, Russian club Spartak Moscow and Legia Warsaw..

 Editors' Picks